digicosmos86/wiolink/README.md

 This repository contains source code and all other files required to build a custom firmware with the GrowThings package for the WioLink development board.
 For instruction on how to flash the firmware and how to use the library, please refer to [The GrowThings Documentation](http://growthings.readthedocs.io).

+We recommend that you follow the instruction below to [build the firmware with Docker](#Getting-Started-with-Docker).
+Some operating systems do not support Docker (e.g. Windows 10 Home).
+If that is the case, then please follow the [Getting Started with Vagrant](#Getting-Started-with-Vagrant) section to build the firmware in a virtual machine (VM).

-## Getting Started
+## Getting Started with Docker

-The following instruction will guide you through the necessary steps to build the binary file of the firmware.
+The following instruction will guide you through the necessary steps to build the binary file of the firmware within a Docker container.
 You can then flash the firmware to the board.

 ### Step 1.
 Install Docker